onlypathan/dl-framework-for-multimodal-prediction/README.md

 ## Repository Structure

+- `data/` – Normalized and scaled datasets stored in a SQLite database (excluded due to GitHub size limits; access can be provided upon request)
+- `images/` – Figures and visual results
 - `src/` – Model architecture, modality encoders, gated fusion logic, and training scripts
   - `raw_image/` – Raw restaurant images from the Yelp Open Dataset (2024), used for CNN-based feature extraction
-- `data/` – Normalized and scaled datasets stored in a SQLite database (excluded due to GitHub size limits; access can be provided upon request)
-  - `experiments/` – local database used for experiment
-- `experiments/` – Training runs, ablation studies, and model evaluation artifacts
 - `Final_Project_Report_By_Rizwan_Ahasan_Pathan.pdf` – Full technical report (Pages 15)
+- `README.md` – Project documentation and usage overview
 - `requirements.txt` – Python dependencies required to run the project
-- `README.md` – Project documentation and usage overview

 > **Note:** Due to GitHub size limits, the SQLite database is not included in this repository.
 > See `data/README.md` for details on reproducing or requesting the dataset.